Stress and poor posture are two of the most common reasons why tension and pain build up in the back, shoulders, neck, and head.

 For more articles and guides on giving your health a boost, why not check out the general health and fitness and exercise sections of our website?
 You’ll find articles like 15 low-impact exercise ideas and 12 rewarding activities to do while walking.

-Have you practised the Alexander technique before, and if so, has it helped you?
+Have you practised the Alexander technique before and, if so, has it helped you?
 Or do you have any tips of your own for reducing aches and pains and improving posture?
 We’d love to hear from you in the comments below.